Information on how to manage the risk associated with asbestos

 The University’s Estates Services is responsible for managing asbestos in the fabric of buildings and departments are responsible for managing that present in equipment.

 The policy statement on asbestos is currently under review.
-Any activity that has the potential to disturb known or unknown asbestos must be done in consulation with Estates Services.
+Any activity that has the potential to disturb known or unknown asbestos must be done in consultation with Estates Services.
 Further details on asbestos management is therefore available on the Estates Services website.